8.7 Free Media

 - Cable TV members should be provided copies of any Dig Safely commercial and encouraged to run it as a PSA on their system.
 (Many cable members have created their own messages for this purpose!)

 - All members facility owners/operators should be offered vehicle bumper stickers and posters to place on their locating and service vehicles promoting the “Call Before You Dig” phone numbers.

 State and local governments can be yet another source of free media for your damage prevention education program.
 The following are successful examples of their use:

 - Use of proclamations by state and local governments to support “National Safe Digging Month.”
 See Appendix C for a sample press release

 - Inclusion of safe-digging messages on state tollway/highway electronic message boards

 - Damage prevention messages in community newsletters of member municipal facility operators

-- Various one call center member companies, such as Media-One, GTE, TCI Cable Co., Ameritech, and others
+- Various 811 center member companies, such as Media-One, GTE, TCI Cable Co., Ameritech, and others

 - Proclamations from various state and local governments

 - Press release from Ohio Utilities Protection Service announcing Ohio’s Safe Digging Month (see Appendix C)